The steps below can help you manage the process of engaging a licensed removalist to remove asbestos from your workplace.

-Victoria's health and safety laws require employers to consult with employees and Health and Safety Representatives who are, or are likely to be directly affected by any health or safety matters so far as is reasonably practicable.
+Victoria's health and safety laws require employers to consult, so far as is reasonably practicable, with employees and health and safety representatives (if any) who are, or are likely to be directly affected by any health or safety matters.
 Consultation must include sharing information, giving employees the opportunity to express their views, and taking those views into account.
-For example, it is likely that areas of your workplace will be closed off while the asbestos is being removed, so it’s important your employees are aware of the situation.

-For more information about this duty, read VWA’s Consultation on health and safety – a handbook for workplaces.
+For more information about this duty, see Consultation: A guide for Victorian workplaces(opens in a new window).

 If you commission the asbestos removal work, you must obtain a clearance certificate.
-The clearance certificate must be obtained from an independent person before the areas where the asbestos removal work was being performed is re-occupied by your employees.
+The clearance certificate must be obtained from an independent person before the areas where the asbestos removal work was being performed are re-occupied.
 An independent person is someone who is independent from you and the licensed asbestos removalist.

-A clearance certificate is a written statement confirming that the area has been cleaned satisfactorily and is safe to be re-occupied for normal use.
+A clearance certificate is a written statement confirming that the area has been cleaned satisfactorily and is safe to be re-occupied.
 A clearance certificate is required if the removal work involved any quantity of friable asbestos, or if it involved more than 10 square metres of non-friable asbestos.

-When asbestos is removed from your workplace, you must update your asbestos register to reflect the removal of asbestos.
+When asbestos is removed from your workplace, you must update your asbestos register to reflect the change.
 You must also update the asbestos register in circumstances where asbestos has been sealed or enclosed.